Women in Sikhism: Current

 Sikhs are obligated to treat women as equals, and gender discrimination in Sikh society has no religious basis.
 However, gender equality has been difficult to achieve in practice due to heavy social, cultural, and caste-related pressure.
 It's worth noting that the caste system itself goes against the core principles of Sikhism.

-Though equality for women has always been a major attribute of Sikhism and a great number of women have made significant contributions, it is important to note that it is still a work in progress.
+Though equality for women has always been a major attribute of Sikhism and a great number of women have made significant contributions, it is still a work in progress.
 In the 1990s a group of Sikh women requested to wash the floors of the Darbar Sahib and were denied.
 Unlike men, women are still not allowed to assist in carrying the paliquin carrying the primary scriptures in its path to and from the Golden Temple.
 Also, women make up less than 20% of the SGPC members.

 While diaspora women take lead in opening many aspects of ritual life for women still female participation in various religious rituals and institutions is very uncommon.
 Ritual services like ‘chaur seva’ wherein one uses an implement called the chaur to fan the Granth, or Sukh-aasan ritual at Harmandir Sahib ritual where the Guru Granth Sahib is shifted from the sanctum sanctorum to the Akal Takht precincts or Kirtan at golden temple, are mostly male-dominated.
 So also profession of Granthis to Gurudwara management are mostly male dominated fields.
 Part of the problem while religion officially does not hold menstruating women to be impure still patriarchy in Sikh society holds the same as taboo.